IQM: Shaping the Future of Superconducting Quantum Computers

 How Did You Evaluate Your Startup Idea?

-There are some companies trying to develop quantum processing units also for edge applications, like your smartphone, or, more realistically, satellites.
-However, I am not sure how many qubits you could package there and how much acceleration you would get from only very few qubits.
+Some companies are also trying to develop quantum processing units for edge applications, like smartphones or, more realistically, satellites.
+However, I am not sure how many qubits you could package there and how much acceleration you would get from only a few qubits.

-Selling quantum computers allows us to address a very real market, where data centers purchase them to operate them, and cloud companies currently purchase them for proof-of-concept trials.
+Selling quantum computers allows us to address a very real market.
+Data centers purchase them to operate them, and cloud companies currently purchase them for proof-of-concept trials.
 They’re not creating enough value yet for commercial applications, but it’s important to start that exploratory phase early on.

 We got a lot of support from our investors at an early stage, where half of the money was coming from Finish investors and the other half from Munich-based investors.
 They believed that better quantum hardware would be the main unlock for quantum computing.
 While quantum algorithms startups are mostly waiting for better hardware or doing consulting, we started making money by selling the first system to research institutions and supercomputing centers.